-If the Supreme Court reverses Roe v.
-Wade — as a leaked draft opinion suggests the court is poised to do — thousands of out-of-state residents seeking abortions may head to Washington.
+With the Supreme Court vote to overturn Roe v.
+Wade — as a leaked draft opinion suggested the court was poised to do — thousands of out-of-state residents seeking abortions may head to Washington.

-As many as 26 states are certain or likely to ban abortions if the legality is left entirely up to states, according to the Guttmacher Institute, a research organization that supports abortion rights.
+As many as 26 states are certain or likely to ban abortions, according to the Guttmacher Institute, a research organization that supports abortion rights.

-Of those 26 states, 13 have passed trigger laws, bans that would immediately take effect if the ruling is overturned.
+Of those 26 states, 13 have passed trigger laws, bans that would immediately take effect with the ruling overturned.

 Total bans in 26 states would lead to a 385% increase in the number of people traveling to Washington for abortion care, the institute projects.

 In 2019, Washington recorded 11.4 abortions per 1,000 women ages 15-44, according to latest available data from the CDC.
 Of the 17,262 abortions performed, 848, or 5%, were obtained by out-of-state residents.

 The institute estimated driving distances to the nearest abortion clinics for women of reproductive age, 15-49, based on census data and abortion clinic locations.

 Most people traveling to Washington for abortions would come from Idaho and Montana.
 Idaho has a trigger law that would ban abortions six weeks from conception.
 In Montana, laws restrict access to abortion pills and pregnancy terminations at 20 weeks.
 Though the Montana laws were passed in 2021, a court order currently prevents enforcement.

 Patients are also expected from Oregon and Nevada, where there are fewer abortion facilities per capita.